EdbMails EDB Recovery and Migration software

 Current environment and requirementIdeal migration approachMigration flow

-You want to move all of your mailboxes from Exchange 2013 to 2016 in a single event and in a limited time frame.Full Exchange 2013 to 2016 migrationIn this approach, you set up the Exchange 2016 server and migrate everything in a single sitting.
-Suitable for large mailbox migration
+You want to move all mailboxes from Exchange 2013 to 2016 in a single event and within a limited time frame.Full Exchange 2013 to 2016 MigrationSet up the Exchange 2016 server and migrate all mailboxes in a single session.
+Suitable for large mailbox migrations.

-You have little time and want to migrate mailboxes from 2013 to 2016 in phases or over the weekendsStaged Exchange migrationIn this approach, you migrate your mailboxes and mail data in stages and transfer the most recent data first, followed by the others.
+You have limited time and want to migrate mailboxes from Exchange 2013 to 2016 in phases or over weekends.Staged Exchange migrationMigrate mailboxes and data in stages, starting with the most recent data, followed by the rest.

 Note: The specific migration method depends on the number of mailboxes, size of the data and your organizational requirements.